Agencies served by the United Way of Central Kansas include:

 • The kick-off from 5-7 p.m.
 Thursday, Sept.
 1, at the Best Western Black Angus Inn.
 This will include the presentation of the posters made by students.

 Another fund raiser will be a drawing for a Harley Davidson motorcycle that will be given away during the Big Bend Bike Rally Saturday, Sept.
 24. UWCK will also host coffees at chambers of commerce in Ellinwood, Great Bend and Larned, as well as sell T-shirts.

-This is second year for UWCK and the 49th campaign for Barton County.
+This may be the second year for UWCK, but it is the 49th campaign for Barton County.